superfaceai/station/README.md

 ## Enviroment variables

 Secretes used for authentication during tests are stored in `.env.capabilities` and loaded using dotenv.
+Run `cp .env.capabilities.example .env.capabilities` to start from the template.